Answer a few simple questions to make your document in minutes

-A Hold Harmless Agreement is a legal agreement that states that one party will not hold another party liable for risk, often physical risk or damage.
-The Hold Harmless Clause can be one-way (unilateral) or two-way (reciprocal) agreements and can be signed before or after an activity takes place.
+A Hold Harmless Agreement is a legal contract that states that one or both signers will not hold the other party responsible for injuries or damage.
+A Hold Harmless clause can be one-way ("unilateral") or two-way ("reciprocal").

 A Hold Harmless Clause, sometimes called a Release of Liability or Indemnity Agreement, is a smart way to protect you from liability issues should an incident occur on your property or during an event you are sponsoring.
 This agreement is simple to make using Rocket Lawyer's document builder.

 Hold Harmless, Hold Harmless Letter, Hold Harmless Release, Waiver of Liability, Release of Liability, Hold Harmless Clause

 A Hold Harmless agreement is used to protect from liability.
 This type of release agreement can be made to protect one side of the agreement or both sides (mutual Hold Harmless).
 An example would be you hire someone to do some remodeling work on your house and you do not want to be held liable if they hurt themselves while on your property.
 You can ask them to sign a Hold Harmless Agreement to protect you should an incident occur.
 They may, in turn, ask for protection as well, such as protection from injury should your child wander into the construction area and become injured.